gstanden/orabuntu-lxc/README.md

 The 6.13.25.x-beta AMIDE point releases preview the main new features of Orabuntu-LXC ELENA Edition.

-* Fully-automated deployment of 2-node LXD clusters on VLANs on OpenvSwitch networks on Oracle Linux 7 and 8, and Ubuntu 20.04.
+* Fully-automated deployment of 2-node LXD clusters on VLANs on OpenvSwitch networks on all Orabuntu-LXC AMIDE supported distros.
 * User-selectable tunnel-type for multi-host deployments {GRE|geneve|vxlan }.
 * New /anylinux/CONFIG file which centralizes all configuration parameters.
-* Adds support for nftables ("firewall-cmd") for LXD clusters and LXC multi-host "spanned" networks (e.g. on Oracle Linux 8).

 Orabuntu-LXC BUILDS EVERYTHING itself for the currently supported distros: